 Thales Licensing Solutions

-Here at Thales, our ultimate goal is for software developers and vendors to be able to license their software at ease, effectively and efficiently.
-Our wide range of software licensing models gives our clients the ability to provide flexible solutions depending on customer want and need.
+Here at Thales, our ultimate goal is for software developers and vendors to be able to license their software at ease, effectively, and efficiently.
+Our wide range of software licensing models gives our clients the ability to provide flexible solutions depending on customer want and needs.

 This method allows customers to launch multiple business models, improve customer experience, and most importantly, adapt to the constantly changing and evolving market.